tonifaura/EDEM_MDA2324/Alumnos/ES/JULIAN_MERINO/spark/project/README.md

     3. Creates 1 DF per gender, which contains the top 1 athletes in the past 5 editions.
     4. Inserts the DFs into the PostgreSQL database using the PostgreSQL JDBC driver.
         1. In order to successfully run the database data insertion, --jar parameter was entered in the execution command.
-4. Enter 'docker-compose up --build .d' to bring the container up.
+4. Enter 'docker-compose up --build -d' to bring the container up.
 It will execute unattendedly (via entrypoint.sh) and the result can be checked using DBeaver (or any other PostgreSQL viewer) using the following connection parameters:
    1. host: localhost
    2. database: postgres
    3. username: postgres